Pain and Pain Symptom Management for Michigan Nurses

 - Suggest the medication, dose, and quantity being sought

-- Be unwilling to consider any other treatments and does not want to listen to anything the clinician has to say
+- Be unwilling to consider any other treatments and not want to listen to anything the clinician has to say

-- Call or show up requesting a prescription at off hours, when the office is closing or right before the weekend/holiday when it is less likely their usual care provider(s) can be reached
+- Call or show up requesting a prescription at off hours, when the office is closing, or right before the weekend/holiday when it is less likely their usual care provider(s) can be reached

 - Exaggerate symptoms, with inconsistent behavior from waiting room to treatment room